-While the initiation of this project was triggered by a specific market segment (Time-Sensitive Networking), some of its capabilities will be adopted in most bridges-specifically, those that provide standardized controls for commonly-available features typically referred to as "Access Control Lists (ACLs)".
-Other capabilities are limited to the TSN market, which has certainly proven broad enough to justify TSN standards.
+While a specific market segment (automotive networking) triggered the initiation of this project, the capabilities are applicable on all Time-Sensitive Networking (TSN) markets, which has certainly proven broad enough to justify TSN standards.
 A large fraction of the vendors participating in TSN are offering and/or developing products in this area.
+Broad industrial network control systems and mission critical systems as found in, but not limited to, current and next generation automotive systems require:

+- low and predictable latencies

+- reliable transport

+- common cause failure dependency avoidance

-Automotive control domain systems and broad industrial network control systems use or will use stream reservation mechanisms defined in IEEE 802.1Q.
-Both of these market segments are in the order of hundreds of millions nodes, similar in size to that of information technology segments.
+Automotive and industrial network control market segments are in the order of hundreds of millions nodes, similar in size as that of information technology segments.